Defending against a lone call, page 1

 Lone calls from 3rd seat

 If the lone is called from 3rd seat, as the dealer you should try to discard next, assuming it is a singleton.
 The idea here is to create a void in next.
 Concurrently your partner should lead next if possible.
 In this case only, a single ace lead in next is the correct play.
-This way you will have the chance to trump next, or overtrump if the bidder trumps.
-This is an easy way to stop a lone call.
+This way you will have the chance to trump next.
+If the bidder overtrump's, he will need to use a higher trump.
+This may put you, or your partner in a position to stop the lone.

 The dealer calls alone